ensisoft/detonator/uikit/README.md

 Instead, the widgets delegate their drawing operations to an abstract painter object that can be implemented independently.
 One such implementation can be found under engine.

+Both mouse and keyboard input are supported.
+The keyboard input is based on virtual keys that can be generated in several possible ways.
+One typical way however is by using a virtual keyboard map, which maps "native" keyboard events (such as those provided by WDK) to virtual keys recognized by the uikit.

 Currently, the following widgets have been implemented.
 * Form
   - Container widget for other widgets.
 Renders an optional border and a background.